 Here’s an example of our hands-on approach to Sir Arthur Conan Doyle’s Sherlock Holmes classic, The Hound of the Baskervilles.
 As a way of enriching our interactive literary analysis of mood, landscape, the Victorian era, deductive and inductive reasoning, and more, we also learned the Victorian art of silhouettes, placing The Detective Himself against a mood-invoking backdrop that connotes the English moor.

 Academic and artistic discussions continue throughout the art portion of every Master Class, making each a layered experience of memorable lessons.
 Content meets literature, writing, and art standards for A-G/Common Core.

-Fees: $95 for each five-hour class includes all supplies.
+Fees: In the fall of 2018, Master Classes will be three hours long and cost $70, which includes all supplies.
+In spring, classes will be five hours long and cost $95.
 LitWits Workshops is an approved vendor for Ocean Grove Charter School and Inspire Charter Schools.
 OG/IC parents, please register online to reserve a seat, then request a purchase order or enrichment certificate from your ES.

 Cancellations: If you cancel at least 30 days before the class, you’ll have the choice of a refund or makeup you can use in either semester.
 (Use promo code MAKEUP to register for the new class, and in the Notes field, please remind us which one was missed.)
 There are no refunds or makeups within 30 days of the class.